HSR training is not “optional”

 Businesses must consult staff on WHS matters

-If a WHS risk or hazard presents itself, whether newly or because of changes to existing control measures, the WHS Act states that the PCBU (business, organisation, corporation) must consult with all persons who may be affected by the WHS matter and get their feedback and input on proposals to resolve any associated hazards and risks, before final decisions are made.
+If a WHS risk or hazard presents itself, whether newly or because of changes to existing control measures, the WHS Act states that the organisation must consult with all persons who may be affected by the WHS matter and get their feedback and input on proposals to resolve any associated hazards and risks, before final decisions are made.

-The parameters for these discussions are covered in Section 70 of the WHS Act.
+What needs to be discussed is covered in Section 48 and Section 70 of the WHS Act.

 Powers of an HSR

-An HSR also has the power to issue "Provisional Improvement Notices" (P.I.Ns) if the HSR believes that the issue has not been resolved.
+An HSR also has the power to issue a "Provisional Improvement Notice" (P.I.N.) if the HSR believes that the issue has not been resolved.
 HSRs may also issue Cease Unsafe Work notices if the HSR believes there is reasonable concern that to carry out work would expose a worker of their work group to a serious risk to their health or safety emanating from an immediate or imminent exposure to a hazard or danger.

 Training entitlements